Yangff/mvuccu/docs/Reference of mvUCCU.md

 * node(code)

     Create a `QmlNode` with code.

-    If Code is illegal,
+    If `code` is illegal, throw an exception (The whole program may break down).

 * doc(code)

     Create a `QmlDocument` with code

-    If code is illegal, throw an exception.
+    If `code` is illegal, throw an exception (The whole program may break down).

 * qml(file)

     Create a `QmlDocument` with file

-    If file doesn't exists, throw an exception.
+    If `file` doesn't exists, throw an exception (The whole program may break down).

 Constant,